About Us / General Information

 How do I donate to the library?

-Yes, the Library has free wireless access at all branches.
-The Main Library and Indio Branch have password-protected wireless access.
+Yes, the Library has public computer and WiFi access at all branches.
+The Main Library and Indio Branch have password-protected public computer and WiFi access.
 Passwords can be requested at the information desk.
+Visit our Computers, WiFi, and Copiers webpage for more info.

 - Do you have copy machines?